If you are starting a church, there are so many things to consider you may not even know where to start…

-There are many things to consider when purchasing equipment for your Portable Church.
-With all the financial pressures a church planter faces, it is easy to focus only on economics.
-In truth, your equipment purchases must not only reflect the creativity, vision and personality of your new plant or campus, but the equipment must also be safe, efficient, professional and easy to use.
+When purchasing equipment for your portable church, with all the financial pressures a church planter faces, it is easy to focus only on economics.
+In truth, your equipment purchases must not only reflect the creativity, vision, and personality of your new plant or campus, but the equipment must also be safe, efficient, professional and easy to use.

 Let’s say you are purchasing chairs for your new church.
-You have found one that is relatively comfortable (comfortable enough, at least, to get you through a forty-five minute sermon), it’s padded, it stacks and it’s even lightweight – making it perfect for your volunteers.
+You have found one that is relatively comfortable (comfortable enough, at least, to get you through a forty-five-minute sermon), it’s padded, it stacks and it’s even lightweight – making it perfect for your volunteers.
 The cost of this chair?
 Only $20 per chair.
 You want to purchase 225, and the price tag of $4500 fits the budget quite nicely.
-You’ll even have money left over to buy that ping-pong table that the Youth Guy has his heart set on.

-The other chair you’re considering is considerably more expensive.
-It is $42 per chair.
+The other chair you’re considering is considerably more expensive at $42 per chair.
 While the chair seems more sturdy and durable, you’ve not noticed anything considerably better about this chair than the other one.
 It has all the features of the other one – it’s lightweight, it’s stackable and it’s comfortable, but at a substantial additional $4950 more than the other chair, it doesn’t seem worth it.
 Is that additional cost really worth the durability?

 Surprisingly, you may find consultants like us encouraging you towards the $42 chair.
 Economically, the choice is clear, so why would we encourage you towards the more expensive chair?

 For an average church of 225 people, the cost per cubic foot of storage space is about $10 per cubic foot*

 225 of the $20 chair takes up 600 cubic feet vs 225 of the $42 chair takes up 300 cubic feet